 Who will decide on my nomination?

 Who is on the Selection Committee?

-The Selection Committee consists of academics and researchers of all disciplines and a smaller number of members who are not associated with any specific discipline.
-These include e.g. representatives of the funding institutions.
-The Selection Committee decides jointly on all submitted applications.
-An award is granted if two thirds of the Committee members vote in favour of an application and sufficient financial resources are available.
+The Selection Committee consists of academics and researchers of all disciplines and a smaller number of members who are not associated with any specific discipline (e.g. representatives of the funding institutions).
+The Selection Committee decides jointly on all submitted nominations.
+An award is granted if two thirds of the Committee members vote in favour of application nomination and sufficient financial resources are available.
 The Alexander von Humboldt Foundation has no vote on the Selection Committee.

 The experts in each discipline are expected to be internationally established, have a broad understanding of their discipline and experience of serving on committees.
 For each new or additional appointment, the Alexander von Humboldt Foundation creates suggestion lists in consultation with the respective predecessors on the Committee and other experts in the same or related disciplines, and integrating recommendations from the German Research Foundation (DFG).
 The order in which the suggested academics are listed is determined by the President of the Humboldt Foundation.
 Appointments are confirmed by the Foundation's Board of Trustees.
 The term of office is initially three years; it can be extended twice by reappointment.

 The total number and distribution of experts across disciplines in the committees depends on the average number of received nominations and their distribution across disciplines.
 New appointments replacing departing experts or to add disciplines not previously represented are based on the following factors: